Boston Marathon bombing: MIT shooting and carjacking

 Police officers act as pallbearers for the coffin at Collier's April 24 funeral service.

-Vice President Joe Biden speaks with Governor Deval Patrick at Collier's April 24 funeral service.

-The brothers then carjacked a Mercedes-Benz M-Class SUV in the Allston-Brighton neighborhood of Boston.
+The brothers then carjacked a Mercedes-Benz M-Class SUV in the Allston–Brighton neighborhood of Boston.
 Tamerlan took the owner, Chinese national Dun "Danny" Meng (孟盾), hostage and told him that he was responsible for the Boston bombing and for shooting Collier.
 Dzhokhar followed them in their green Honda Civic, later joining them in the Mercedes-Benz.
 Interrogation later revealed that the brothers "decided spontaneously" that they wanted to go to New York and bomb Times Square.